 Format: Print; Genres: Poetry, fiction, and translations

 Established in 1954, Sahitya Akademi is the most prestigious and reputed literary journal in India.
-It has been running its bimonthly journal for Indian writing in English and 23 other languages since last 58 years.
+It has been running its bimonthly journal for Indian writing in English and 23 other languages since the last 58 years.

 THE LITTLE MAGAZINE: